barotto/libRocketDoc/pages/cpp_manual/rcss.md

 * 'number' stores values as NUMBER, PX, EM or PERCENTAGE.
 Use Get< float >() to request the value.
 * 'keyword' stores values as KEYWORD.
 The value is the integer index of the specified keyword in the CSV list of allowed keywords; so, in the previous example, a value of 'none' would be 0, 'beep' would be 1, and so on.
 Use Get< int >() to request the value.
 * 'string' stores values as STRING.
-Use Get< EMP::Core::String >() to request the value.
+Use Get< Rocket::Core::String >() to request the value.
 * 'colour' stores values as COLOUR.
-Use Get< EMP::Core::Colourb > to request the value.
+Use Get< Rocket::Core::Colourb > to request the value.

 #### Defining custom shorthands